 - Swim: Peg No. 6

-- Tackle: The short carp margin rod, 4lb line to a size 14 hook to nylon
+- Tackle: The short carp margin rod, 6lb line to a size 14 hook to nylon on 5lb line

 - Method: Over depth float fishing with a SB Norfolk Reed Insert Waggler

-- Ground bait: Mix#1 with sweetcorn and pearl barley added (no flavouring – as I had used up my liquid molasses last time out)
+- Ground bait: Mix#1 with sweetcorn, hemp and pearl barley added (no flavouring as I am currently rather adverse to liquid molasses following the ‘Sticky Fingers’ episode)